mkitzan/terminus/README.md

 # Terminus: Terminal Library Database
-The third iteration of the terminal based library database.
-Unlike the previous java versions this one is written in python.
+This is the third iteration of the terminal based library database.
+Unlike the previous java versions this iteration is written in python.
 With each iteration, I have overhauled the interface style.
-Terminus is a pure bash experience.
+Terminus is a pure bash styled experience.
 Flags are finally supported rather than weird file path syntax: python was chosen to make flag processing easier.
-The previous versions had, to varying degrees of severity, input syntax dissonance where no truly uniform command input syntax existed.
+The previous versions had, to varying degrees of severity, command syntax dissonance, where no truly uniform syntax existed.
 The input syntax has now been unified under the comfortable, user friendly, flag style.
-Unlike the previous versions, Terminus was designed to be table scalable.
+Unlike the previous versions, Terminus was designed to be table, and column scalable.
 In previous versions it would have been a nightmare to integrate new table into the system; however, now it's fairly straight forward.
+Implementing a new column or table involves adding values to datastructures in the the theme file ('statics.py'), and performing SQL operations to add the table or column.

 # Features
 - 3 library host tables (books, stories, quotes), and 1 administrative host table (records)